-The monitoring team extends its appreciation to all participants of the Miami-Dade County Public Schools monitoring review on behalf of the Department.
-Special thanks are offered to Dr. Lupe Ferran Diaz and Dr. Susana Mauri for their participation and leadership during this process.
+On behalf of the Division the monitoring team extends its appreciation to all participants of the Polk County Public Schools monitoring review.
+Special thanks are offered to Ms. Leann Bennett for her participation and leadership during this process.

 APPENDIX A